What is a CBD Tincture?

 - The highly concentrated oily substance that is left behind is blended with a carrier

 The removal of the ethanol means that commercial CBD tinctures tend not to burn when consumed.
-And that’s a good thing, since they are often made to be used sublingually.
+And that’s a good thing, since many consumers use them sublingually.

 And what about extraction methods that don’t involve ethanol?
-You might imagine that all CBD products that are labeled as tinctures use ethanol extraction, but that’s simply not the case.
+You might imagine that all CBD products with the word “tincture” on the label use ethanol extraction, but that’s simply not the case.

-We noticed when gathering information for our ranking of the 15 Best CBD Oil Drops for 2018 that many products marketed as tinctures used CO2 extraction, not ethanol.
+We noticed when gathering information for our ranking of the Best CBD Oil Drops that many products marketed as tinctures used CO2 extraction, not ethanol.

-Generally speaking, when you see the word “tincture” in the name of a commercial CBD product, it just means that it’s a liquid that’s meant to be taken orally or sublingually.
+Generally speaking, when you see the word “tincture” in the name of a commercial CBD product, it just means that it’s a liquid that you can ingest orally or sublingually.

-These tinctures are made to be palatable, with the ethanol removed so that they can be used sublingually without causing unnecessary angst.
+These tinctures are made to be palatable, with the ethanol or other solvents removed so that they can be used sublingually without causing unnecessary angst.